 Given its ability to survive in human-altered environments is not considered threatened.
 The hunt for the market pet main threat to the species is considerable.

-Studies on saimiri sciureus describe these animals as a frugivorous and insectivorous species.
-They eat fruits, berries, walnuts, flowers, shoots, seeds, leaves, gums, insects, arachnids and small vertebrates.
-However, their short digestive tract makes them prefer insects to plants.
+Studies in Saimiri sciureus described it as a mainly frugivorous-insectivorous species.
+They feed on fruits, berries, nuts, flowers, buds, seeds, leaves, gums, insects, spiders and small vertebrates.
+However, its rather short digestive tract makes you more suited to take advantage of insects than plants.

 In general, the saimiri often seek and consume mostly fruits in the early hours of the morning, decreasing its search and preferring insects as the day progresses.